Aaron Sorkin May Revive ‘The Newsroom,’ Olivia Munn Says

 Now, five years after the show went off the air, The Newsroom may be getting a revival.
 According to ET Online, actress Olivia Munn said last week that she and one of her co-stars, Thomas Sadoski, have been talking to Sorkin about bringing back The Newsroom.
 The show also starred Jane Fonda, Chris Messina, Dev Patel, Emily Mortimer, and John Gallagher, Jr.

 “He’s very busy, but we have very high hopes that it would be able to come together, hopefully,” Munn said of Sorkin.
-Sorkin has not said anything publicly about wanting to bring the show back, or any confirmation that Daniels or other actors are on board for such a revival.
+Sorkin has not said anything publicly about wanting to bring the show back or any confirmation that Daniels or other actors are on board for such a revival.

 This sort of report has often followed interviews with members of the cast of another former Sorkin TV series, The West Wing.
-A round of reports last month, including one in The Observer, said that Sorkin “loves” the idea of bringing back the White House show, although there’s been no announcement of such a deal.
+A round of reports last month, including one in the Observer, said that Sorkin “loves” the idea of bringing back the White House show, although there’s been no announcement of such a deal.
 Daniels recently starred in a Sorkin-written Broadway adaptation of To Kill a Mockingbird.

 Aaron Sorkin is in "conversations" to bring back The Newsroom!https://t.co/fuJNbbGLSZ pic.twitter.com/D2S1LX0kZQ